-- 1. DEA uses Priority Target Activity Resource Reporting System and Controlled Substances Act (CSA) Database to capture performance information accurately and these systems were properly applied to generate the performance data. - 2.
-Explanations offered for failing to meet a performance target and for any recommendations concerning plans and schedules for meeting future targets or for revising or eliminating performance targets are reasonable. - 3.
+- 1. DEA uses Priority Target Activity Resource Reporting System and Controlled Substance Act Database to capture performance information accurately and these systems were properly applied to generate the performance data. - 2.
+Explanations offered for failing to meet a performance target and for any recommendations concerning plans and schedules for meeting future targets or for revising or eliminating performance targets is reasonable. - 3.
 The methodology described to establish performance targets for the current year is reasonable given past performance and available resources. - 4.
 DEA has established at least one acceptable performance measure for each budget decision unit, as agreed to by ONDCP, for which a significant amount of obligations were incurred in the previous fiscal year.
 Each performance measure considers the intended purpose of the National Drug Control Program activity.

-Christinia K. Sisk, Acting Chief Financial Officer
+Jeffey W. Sutton, Chief Financial Officer